+Grade level teachers will set up after school dates and times to coordinate students'

+reassessments.
+The reassessment grade will replace the student's prior assessment grade as we are focusing on mastery of learning standards.

-- \Grade level teachers will set up after school dates and times to coordinate students' reassessments. \Teachers will take the average of the two scores to update students' grade on the reassessed assignment. - \Score inspector comments will be entered into a student's gradebook to document that a reassessment has been administered for a particular student.
+Score inspector comments will be entered into a student's gradebook to document that a reassessment has been administered for a particular student.

-III) Homework Policy:
+III)Homework Policy: